 This complication causes very heavy vaginal bleeding with cramping pain.
 It happens when the pregnancy tissue has not been completely expelled from the uterus (5%).
 Extra misoprostol can often help the uterus to expel the rest of the tissue.
 If not a curette may be required to remove the remaining tissue.
 We will do this at no extra cost.

 Occasionally the pregnancy may continue and a curette is necessary.
 This is less common with early pregnancies and the rate is one in a hundred.
 An assessment with an ultrasound is made two weeks after the initial consultation to ensure that a successful abortion has occurred.
-A curette will be organised if the medication has been unsuccessful.
+A curette will be organised if the medication has been successful.

 Pelvic infection after medical abortion is uncommon.
 The symptoms of infection are abdominal pain, elevated temperature and vaginal discharge with or without bleeding.
 When properly treated, future fertility is not affected.
 There is an ongoing debate about the risks with vaginal application of the four misoprostol tablets.
-In the USA, there have been deaths from septicemia (toxic shock) associated with vaginal application.
+In the USA, there have been deaths from septicaemia (toxic shock) associated with vaginal application.
 There has been one death in Australia.
 The incidence is quoted as 1:100,000 — very rare.
-This has also happened with oral application but it is even less common.
+This has also happened with oral application, but it is even less common.
 It is possible that these deaths were coincidental and not related to the MTOP.
 There have been no deaths in Europe where millions of women have had MTOPS.

 The risk with vaginal application is very low or zero.
 However, it is better to be on the safe side and use the oral route.
 But if you are very nauseated or vomiting from the pregnancy, the vaginal route is less likely to increase these symptoms and should be used.
-Some women get nausea, vomiting and diarrhea from the misoprostol and this can be exacerbated with the oral route.
+Some women get nausea, vomiting and diarrhoea from the misoprostol and this can be exacerbated with the oral route.

-Symptoms of septicemia are feeling very very unwell (“extremely unwell”), and a high temp over 38 degrees.
+Symptoms of septicemia are feeling extremely unwell, and a high temperature over 38 degrees.
 If you have any concerns, call the clinic or go to hospital.